venecoderr/readMe-Generator/generated/README.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
-For a placeholder readMe
+No installing required
 ## Usage
-//Don't forget to add your screenshots with [alt text](./screenshot.jpeg) For my project
+//Don't forget to add your screenshots with [alt text](./screenshot.jpeg) General instructions
 ## Credits
-A readMe generator
+Me, Myself and I
 ## Tests
-I think it works well
+No testing it works ;)
 ## Questions
 For questions contact me at [Github](https://github.com/venecoderr) or [Email me](mailto:josefrm.55@gmail.com)
 ## License

-This project is under the Unlicense license
+This project is under the MIT license